Last Updated on March 31, 2021 by Jeremy

 Should I bring my car when visiting Pittsburgh?

 It is generally recommended to have a car when you visit Pittsburgh as our public transportation leaves a lot to be desired.
 Many hotels have rather expensive daily parking rates (some without in-and-out privileges) and the Hampton Inn in the Strip District is one of the most centrally located hotels in the city that also offers free parking.

-If visiting and staying at an Airbnb, you should inquire with your host about their parking situation as those with street parking only may have permit or street cleaning considerations you have to keep in mind.
+If visiting and staying at an apartment rental, you should inquire with your host about their parking situation as those with street parking only may have permit or street cleaning considerations you have to keep in mind.